-- For even the Anointed didn’t please Himself, but just as it was – and is – written: “The slander of the men who slandered you fell on Me.”
-(88)quotation/allusion Psalm 69:9
+- For even the Anointed didn’t please Himself, but just as it is *written: “The slanders of the men slandering you fell on Me.”1quotation/allusion Psalm 69:9

 - For whatever was previously written, it was [all] written for our instruction, so through endurance and through the encouragement of the Scriptures, we might have hope.

-- And may the God of endurance and encouragement grant you to be of the same mind in one another according to Jesus the Anointed,
+- And may the God of endurance and encouragement grant you to be of the same mind with one another according to Jesus the Anointed,

-- so that single-mindedly and with one mouth, you might glorify the God and Father of our Anointed Lord Jesus.
+- so that single-mindedly with one mouth you might glorify the God and Father of our Lord Jesus the Anointed.

 - Therefore, accept one another just as the Anointed also accepted you, to the glory of God.